jonpugh/documentation-1/source/_doc/create.md

 ---
 title: Creating Sites
 description:  How to create a new Drupal or WordPress site on the Pantheon Website Management Platform.
-categories:
-  - managing
-keywords: create a site, creating new sites, how to create a site, creating sites, how to create a site on pantheon, create new site on pantheon, pantheon account
 ---
 On your User Dashboard, click  **Create your first site** or **Create a new site**.